A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Preliminaries

 The Hecke triangle group $\Gamma_2$ is commonly known as the Theta group.
-It is conjugate to the projective version of $\Gamma_0(2)$.
+It is conjugate to the Hecke congruence subgroup $\Gamma_0(2)$, more precisely to its image in $\PGL_2(\R)$.
 The associated Hecke triangle surface $X_2$ has two cusps (represented by $\infty$ and $\ell/2$) and one elliptic point.